deanturpin/KEYnote/readme.md

 #endif
 ```

-Build the Projucer IDE and the examples
+Build Projucer IDE and the examples.
 ```bash
 for dir in extras/*; do make -j $(nproc) -C $dir/Builds/LinuxMakefile; done
 ```